tesselstudio/.github/README.md

 **TesselStudio** is an open-source organization focused on building experimental tools, games, and developer utilities.

-We create projects that are:

-- ⚡ Fast to prototype
-- 🧩 Modular and extensible
-- 🌍 Open to community contributions
+We create projects that are 🌍 Open to community contributions

 ---